AlexanderGTumanov/RdDiff/README.md

 ```console
 git clone https://github.com/AlexanderGTumanov/coordinate-differentiation-for-mathematica.git
 ```
 This will create a new directory ``coordinate-differentiation-for-mathematica-for-mathematica`` in the current working directory.
+Alternatively, you can manually download the ``CoordinateDifferentiation.m`` file.
 In your notebook file, add
 ```mathematica
 SetDirectory["location_of_the_coordinate-differentiation-for-mathematica_folder"];
 <<CoordinateDifferentiation`;